-At West Byfleet Nursery we maintain records and obtain and share information (with parents and carers, other professionals working with the child, the Police, Social Care, and Ofsted, as appropriate) to ensure the safe and efficient management of the setting, and to help ensure the needs of all children are met.
+At West Byfleet Nursery we maintain written records and obtain and share information (with parents and carers, other professionals working with the child, the Police, social care and Ofsted, as appropriate) to ensure the safe and efficient management of the setting, and to help ensure the needs of all children are met.

-We keep written records of any concerns about a child's welfare or safety, these are kept confidential and stored securely.
-This record will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.
+At West Byfleet Nursery we written records any concerns about a child's welfare or safety, these are kept confidential and stored securely.
+These records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.
 A body map will be completed if injuries are observed.

 The record will always be signed and dated by the person making the report and will be shared immediately with the DSL.
-If there is an immediate concern the member of staff will discuss the concern with the DSL first to ensure the safety of the child and then will complete the report afterwards.
+If there is an immediate concern the member of staff will discuss the concern with the DSL first to ensure the safety of the child and then will complete the report after.